vcgit18/CellPhoneUsage/README.md

 2) Data Design
   * Choosing H2 as in-memory database for fast query and implementation avoids tedious and time-consuming configuration and setup effort to store data that usually outperforms traditional way of using MySQL and Oracle database.
-  * Two database schema will be created in H2 database using sql queries in schema.sql every time when the java Web app is started up.
-Similarly, these schema and database data will be destroyed upon the app is shut down.
+  * Two tables of a database schema will be created in H2 database using sql queries in schema.sql every time when the java Web app is started up.
+Similarly, the schema and database data will be destroyed upon the app is shut down.
   * schema.sql is stored in the app resource directory as follows:
   DROP TABLE IF EXISTS CELLPHONE;
 CREATE TABLE CELLPHONE(